2023 Best Value Museum Studies Schools in Texas

 Best Texas Schools for Affordable Quality in Museum Studies

 Our 2023 rankings named The University of Texas at Austin the best value school in Texas for museum studies students.
-UT Austin is a very large public school located in the city of Austin.
+UT Austin is a fairly large public school located in the large city of Austin.

-UT Austin not only placed well in our value ranking, but it is also #2 on our Best Museum Studies Schools in Texas list.
+UT Austin also made our Best Museum Studies Schools in Texas list, coming in at #2.

 Read full report on Museum Studies at The University of Texas at Austin

-In addition to its great value ranking, Texas Tech is in the top 15% of all schools on our Best Museum Studies Schools in Texas list.
+Texas Tech excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Museum Studies Schools in Texas list.

 Baylor also claimed a spot on our Best Museum Studies Schools in Texas list.
 It’s in the top 10% of all schools in this category.

-Explore all the Best Value Museum Studies Colleges in the Southwest Area or other specific states within that region.
+Explore all the Best Value Museum Studies Schools in the Southwest Area or other specific states within that region.

 One of 44 majors within the area of study, museum studies has other similar majors worth exploring.